prashant-suthar-zealous/nodejs-expressjs-boiler-plate/docs/README.md

 ## Conclusion

-Now both the backend and frontend projects should be running on the Zealous Server using PM2 configured.
+Now both the backend and frontend projects should be running on the QA Server using PM2 configured.
 You can manage both projects through PM2 commands to ensure they're running smoothly.